 To differentiate between CTS and RA in the hands and wrists:

-- Location of Symptoms: Gout typically affects the joints, most commonly the big toe, although it can also affect other joints.
-It’s a form of inflammatory arthritis that results from the buildup of uric acid crystals in the joints.
+- Location of Symptoms: The big toe is the joint that is most affected by gout, though it can also affect other joints.
+It is a type of inflammatory arthritis brought on by uric acid crystal accumulation in the joints.

-- Cause: Caused by the buildup of uric acid crystals in the joints.
-The condition typically develops when the body either produces too much uric acid or is unable to effectively eliminate it.
+- Cause: caused by uric acid crystals accumulating in the joints.
+Usually, the condition occurs when the body cannot properly excrete uric acid or produces excessive amounts of it.

-- Swelling and Redness: Gout attacks are present with joint swelling, redness, and warmth in the affected area.
+- Swelling and Redness: Warmth, redness, and swelling in the affected joint are signs of gout episodes.

-- Duration of Symptoms: Gout attacks can last for several days to a couple of weeks.
-Between attacks, the affected joint may return to normal.
+- Duration of Symptoms: A gout episode can last for a few days or perhaps a few weeks.
+The affected joint may return to normal in between attacks.

-- Risk Factors: Gout is linked to dietary factors (consumption of foods high in purines), genetics, and medical conditions that affect uric acid metabolism.
+- Risk Factors: Gout is associated with heredity, dietary variables (eating foods high in purines), and medical diseases that alter the metabolism of uric acid.

 Carpal Tunnel Syndrome v/s Gout: